dotn8/git-untracker/README.md

 ### On Windows

-1. Download the installer and run it from [here](https://github.com/JohnBillington/git-untracker/releases).
+1. Download the latest installer from [here](https://github.com/JohnBillington/git-untracker/releases) and run it.
 2. In each git repository that you want `git-untrack` to work in, copy the files from `C:\Program Files (x86)\git-untracker\git_template_dir\hooks` to `my_repository\.git\hooks`.
 3. Restart any terminal windows in which you're using `git`.
 This is needed because the installer modifies the `%PATH%` and relies on the updated `%PATH%` to work.